databricks/spark-sql-perf/README.md

 // dsdgenDir is the location of dsdgen tool installed in your machines. val tables = new Tables(sqlContext, dsdgenDir, scaleFactor)
 // Generate data.
-tables.genData(location, format, overwrite, partitionTables, useDoubleForDecimal, orderByPartitionColumns)
+tables.genData(location, format, overwrite, partitionTables, useDoubleForDecimal, clusterByPartitionColumns)
 // Create metastore tables in a specified database for your data.
 // Once tables are created, the current database will be switched to the specified database. tables.createExternalTables(location, format, databaseName, overwrite)